 Please ensure you meet the booking criteria of relevant degree in ecology/zoology/biology or similar.
 If you do not, then please contact us with your CV at email@example.com in the first instance, prior to booking.

-If you prefer the monthly easy payment option then there will be an application form and a standing order form, and you will also need to provide evidence of a guarantor.
-You can find these forms by clicking here, or by e-mailing us at email@example.com.
-Students should also include a CV with their application.
+If you prefer the monthly easy payment option then there will be a booking form and a standing order form, and you will also need to provide evidence of a guarantor.
+You can request these forms by e-mailing us at ecologytrainingUK@gmail.com after 8th December 2020.

 We also reserve the right to cancel the course at any time in the event of unforeseen circumstances and your money will be returned in full.
 However, this has never happened as usually other options will be explored such as online training through webinars and videos if government restrictions are imposed.

 - Up to one month before start date: 60% refund,